Logiqx/gps-details/docs/devices/garmin/activities/README.md

 Cycling:

 - Speed often does not appear to be filtered / smoothed, and exhibits the type of aliasing that is often observed in unfiltered speeds from 1 Hz devices (re: Nyquist).
-- However, filtering of speed data can vary considerably during different tests!
+- However, filtering of speed data can vary considerably during different tests.
   - It would appear that the filtering for cycling can change quite substantially!